SAP-samples/logistics-business-network-integration/README.md

 (Ravish)
 * Quality Gate - Smoke test in productive
 Raise an incident in SCM-LBN-INT for a smoke test.
 We will facilitate an example order to your system .
 This activity will be done manually.
+Here we should check against a list of acceptance criteria (we want to prove they really offer the functionality they claim).

 ## Requirements